CaitlinEverett/BC-18_Mongo-Scraper/instructions.md

 * Create an app that accomplishes the following:

   1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
+Each scraped article should be saved to your app database.
 At a minimum, the app should scrape and display the following information for each article:

      * Headline - the title of the article